Echelon133/Write-ups/Nanomites.md

 #define WSTOPSIG(s)	(((s)>>8)&0xFF)
 ```

 This macro *returns the number of the signal which caused the child to stop*.
-Linux manual also mentions that *this macro should be employed only if WIFSTOPPED returned true*, which means that we are correct with decoding these *wstatus* checks.
+Linux manual also mentions that *this macro should be employed only if WIFSTOPPED returned true*, which means that we are correct about decoding these *wstatus* checks.

 Since the **WSTOPSIG** macro in our program checks whether the signal number was 5, we need to know what that signal means.
 The answer is: signal number 5 is a **SIGTRAP**.
 That signal is sent when an **int3** occurs.
 This means that the parent process takes further action only if the child process sends **SIGTRAP** signal.